THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 The town economy will have two sectors.
 The foregoing discussion has been about those activities which the town sets up and runs to meet its basic needs, to ensure that everyone is provided for well enough to have a satisfying life.
 Our town meetings and committees would research what the town needs, for instance is more company for isolated older people needed, or more activities for bored young people?
 It would then organise its resources to meet those needs.
 In this sector, referred to as the Needs-Driven-Economy what happens would not be determined by market forces or profit.
 There would be rational, collective decisions focused on applying the town’s capacities to eliminating problems, making the town highly productive and self-sufficient, and maximising the welfare of the people living there.

-The Needs-Driven-Economy would be gradually built up alongside the old national and local Profit-Driven-Economy, which would continue to provide some essentials that we could not produce in the town.
+This Needs-Driven-Economy would be gradually built up alongside the old national and local Profit-Driven-Economy, which would continue to provide some essentials that we could not produce in the town.
 Over time as the town became more self-sufficient the old economy would shrink.
 It might remain as the domain in which non-essentials were provided.
 For example if someone wanted to make elaborate furniture or clothing they could see if there were enough people willing to buy these items, or if a hobbyist wants special materials she could see if these were being sold by a firm within the old economy.
 In the longer term future we might see that various important goods can come from this private sector, or we might opt to phase it out entirely; we don’t have to decide now.

 Government and politics.

-The political situation would be very different compared with today.
+The political situation would be very different compared with its form today.
 The focus for government would not be at the state level, but at the level of the town or suburb.
 That’s where most of the decisions that determine our welfare would (have to) be made.
 There would (have to) be genuine participatory democracy.
 This would be made possible by the smallness of scale.
-Big centralised governments cannot possibly run our small local communities.
+Big centralised governments cannot possibly run all our small and unique local communities.
 That can only be done by the people who live in them because they are the only ones who understand the local conditions, know what will grow best there, how people there think and what they want, what the traditions are, what strategies will and won’t work there, etc. They have to do the planning, make the decisions, run the systems and do the work.
 The town will not function well unless its people “own” it.
 In any case in the coming era of intense scarcity we will not be able to afford much centralised and professional government.
 Above all the town will not work well unless people contribute willingly, enjoy doing this, and have control over their situation.
 These conditions are incompatible with centralised control.

 Most of our local policies and programs could be drafted by elected unpaid committees, with advice from experts where appropriate, but all people in the town would vote on these at regular town meetings.
 There would still be some functions for state and national governments, but these would be few, and there will be a role for some international agencies and arrangements.
 The production of items such as steel, computers and railway equipment would need to be coordinated across large regions and internationally.
-(In the 1930s the Spanish anarchists were able to organise and coordinate these big wider regional economic functions via their citizen assemblies and committees, without any paid politicians or bureaucracy.)
+(Again, in the 1930s the Spanish anarchists were able to organise and coordinate these big wider regional economic functions via their citizen assemblies and committees, without any paid politicians or bureaucracy.)

 The core governing institutions will (have to) be voluntary committees, town meetings, direct votes on issues, and especially informal public discussion in everyday situations.
 In a sound self-governing community the fundamental political processes take place through discussions in cafes, kitchens and town squares, because this is where the issues can be slowly thrashed out until the best solutions for all come to be generally recognised.
 The chances of a policy working out well will depend on how content everyone is with it.
 Consensus and commitment are best achieved through a slow and sometimes clumsy process of formal and informal consideration in which the real decision making work is done long before the meeting when the vote is taken.